-You can take your cats on a walk too or play hide-and-seek with them by putting their favorite toys under the pillow.
-You can also add some toys and dangles to the multi-tiered cat tree or spice things up with a ramp or a teeter-totter to exercise your cat.
+You can take your cats on a walk or play hide-and-seek with them by putting their favorite toys under the pillow.
+You can add toys and dangles to the multi-tiered cat tree or spice things up with a ramp or a teeter-totter to exercise your cat.

 Read More: Boost Your Dog’s Immune System

-If you don’t have a designated person in the house in-charge of feeding pets, they can accidentally get extra meals.
-So, assign a person to make sure that your pets get fed the same amount consistently.
+If you don’t have a designated person in the house to feed pets, they can accidentally get extra meals.
+Could you assign someone to ensure your pets get fed the same amount consistently?

-A medium dog breed requires 1 to 2 cups of dry food per day, whereas an indoor cat needs only approximately 1/3 to 1/2 cup of it each day.
-It helps you to ensure portion control and reduces the risk of overfeeding your pet.
+A medium dog breed requires 1 to 2 cups of dry food daily, whereas an indoor cat needs only approximately 1/3 to 1/2 cups of it each day.
+Therefore, it helps ensure portion control and reduces the risk of overfeeding your pet.

-If you don’t have a measuring cup already, get one from a pet store or online today!
+If you don’t have a measuring cup, get one from a pet store or online today!

-Do you Give in to the Sad Eyes or when they Beg?
+Do you Give in to the Sad Eyes or when they Begin?

 Giving extra food is not love.
 It’s causing more harm to health than doing any good to anyone.
 Instead, use interactive toys to engage their minds or spend quality time with them to understand what’s making them sad.
 You can also consult a pet psychologist or veterinary behaviorist to understand the emotional problems your pet is experiencing.

-Next time, when you go pet food shopping, pay attention to the food labels.
+Pay attention to the food labels next time you go pet food shopping.
 The ones mentioning ‘light’ or ‘reduced calories’ might have higher calories than other foods.

-Therefore, read the ingredient details and labels carefully.
-Go for canned foods with a higher protein, lower carbohydrates, and fewer calories.
-Additionally, instead of following the pet food bag’s feeding directions, talk to a vet about ideal food portions.
+Could you read the ingredient details and labels carefully?
+Go for canned foods with higher protein, lower carbohydrates, and fewer calories.
+Talk to a vet about ideal food portions instead of following the pet food bag’s feeding directions.

 Read More: How to Choose the Right Food for Your Dog?

-A qualified veterinarian can tell you what’s the ideal weight for your pet (depending upon the age and breed of your dog or cat).
-Based on it, they can provide you with appropriate dietary recommendations beneficial in achieving your pet’s weight goals.
+A qualified veterinarian can tell you the ideal weight for your pet (depending on the age and breed of your dog or cat).
+Based on it, they can provide appropriate dietary recommendations to achieve your pet’s weight goals.

-Your fur baby can naturally gain weight with age like humans.
-Whether you are a pet owner of one puppy or a multi-pet owner, keep in mind, every pet is different, and each of them has different feeding needs.
+Your fur baby can naturally gain weight with age, like humans.
+However, whether you are a pet owner of one puppy or a multi-pet owner, remember that every pet is different, and each has different feeding needs.
 To prevent obesity in pets, keep them active and listen to the expert guidance of your veterinarian.